open-sauced/docs/docs/community/100-days-of-oss.md

 Here's what you can do if you're ready to join this challenge:

-- [Sign up](https://docs.google.com/forms/d/e/1FAIpQLScoq6ORpkzUg3Cqxd3EeNnMP6HIJ3uemPhSHs8sYZALmbpeVg/viewform?usp=sharing) with OpenSauced to receive a coupon code for 12 months of free access to all of OpenSauced's paid features and for the chance to opt in to receive updates, event invites, and resources to help you succeed.
 - [Post your commitment today on X](https://twitter.com/intent/tweet?text=I%27m%20joining%20the%20%23100DaysOfOSS%20challenge%20with%20%40saucedopen%20to%20grow%20my%20skills%2C%20gain%20real-world%20experience%20in%20open%20source%2C%20and%20to%20make%20a%20positive%20impact%20on%20the%20OSS%20Community!) or share on your platform of choice!

 ## The Official Kickoff

-We're starting 100 days on July 23rd to the end of [Hacktoberfest](https://hacktoberfest.com/), a month-long celebration of open source contributions.
-We'll provide continuous support, daily inspirational tweets, and engaging events to help you stay motivated and make progress.
+We started our first #100DaysOfOSS on July 23rd and went to the end of [Hacktoberfest](https://hacktoberfest.com/), a month-long celebration of open source contributions.

-Don't worry if you're unable to start on the same day as everyone else.
+Don't worry if you didn't start then.
 The #100DaysOfOSS challenge is flexible; you can join in whenever you're ready.
 Just jump in at any point and begin with day one of your personal challenge.

 ## Support